 This course examines the work of Karl Rahner, SJ, an influential, twentieth-century Roman Catholic theologian.
 We will read from his theological, pastoral, and spiritual writings.
 Following Rahner's theology, the course will focus on theological anthropology.
-Prerequisite: Introduction to Theology and Ethics

 TH 2873 Martin Luther King, Jr.